Are we Pulling the Right Levers on Digital Transformation?

 A negative feedback loop is self-correcting; a positive feedback loop is self-reinforcing.
 The more it works, the more it gains power to work some more. … Positive feedback loops are sources of growth, explosion, erosion, and collapse in systems.
 A system with an unchecked positive loop ultimately will destroy itself.
 That’s why there are so few of them.

-It seems like these are more rare in a slowly changing system like government, but consider again the erosion of trust in government’s ability to deliver.
-The case of ArriveCan demonstrates the case well.
-The inability to meet resident expectations puts pressure on political leaders who put pressure on the executive branch who put pressure on policy makers to put more rules on civil servants who then have less discretion than is needed to deliver services that meet resident expectations.
+The inability to meet resident expectations puts pressure on political leaders who then put pressure on the executive branch, who put pressure on policy makers to put more rules on civil servants, who then have less discretion than they need to deliver services that meet resident expectations.
 This complex chain of events is self reinforcing and creates a vicious cycle that is demoralizing and self-fulfilling.

 6. The structure of information flows (who does and does not have access to information).

 This one is intuitively important: if the issue we keep circling is the multiple levels of hierarchy in the feedback loop, then restructuring information flows can be a quick and powerful leverage point.
-We can more effectively fix the discrepancy in expectations with better information flow between the people actually delivering the service and the public (as well as their representatives).
+We can more effectively fix the discrepancy in service expectations vs. reality with better information flow between the people actually delivering the service and the public (as well as their representatives).
 This is why “working in the open” has been a core tenet of the civic tech movement.
-Examples of working in the open include:

-• Making code repositories public for cross-governmental reuse and input
+- Making code repositories public for cross-governmental reuse and input

-• Regular, accessible reporting on project progress including celebration of positive outcomes
+- Regular, accessible reporting on project progress including celebration of positive outcomes

-• Establishing channels for ongoing user feedback
+- Establishing channels for ongoing user feedback

 5. The rules of the system (such as incentives, punishments, constraints).

-Changing the incentives, punishments, and constraints can certainly jolt the system out of the vicious cycle it is stuck in.
-There’s no reason we couldn’t have a culture that celebrates good outcomes instead of rewarding adherence to rules.
-Doing this is by no means easy, but in many ways, these changes are much easier than many of the interventions listed above.
-Examples of this type of intervention include:
+Changing the incentives, punishments, and constraints can jolt the system out of the vicious cycle it is stuck in.
+There’s no reason we couldn’t have a culture that celebrates good outcomes instead of just rewarding adherence to rules.
+Making this change is by no means easy, but in many ways, these changes are much easier than many of the interventions listed above.

-• Implementing outcome-based performance metrics for digital initiatives
+- Implementing outcome-based performance metrics for digital initiatives

 4. The power to add, change, evolve, or self-organize system structure.

 Underlying the movement away from process and rules based incentives there is a pre-requisite to give civil servants more discretion in how they do their jobs.
 Political leaders can dictate the “what”, but “how” service is delivered should be up to the people delivering the service.
-I covered this in detail in the previous post, but I’ll highlight one specific aspect here: the ability to experiment, fail, and learn in order to evolve is a crucial requirement for delivering modern digital services.
-It is also really difficult:

 Self-organization produces heterogeneity and unpredictability.
 It is likely come up with whole new structures, whole new ways of doing things.
 It requires freedom and experimentation, and a certain amount of disorder.
 These conditions that encourage self-organization often can be scary for individuals and threatening to power structures.
 As a consequence, education systems may restrict the creative powers of children instead of stimulating those powers.
 Economic policies may lean toward supporting established, powerful enterprises rather than upstart, new ones.
 And many governments prefer their people not to be too self-organizing.